matrix-org/matrix-spec-proposals/proposals/3664-notifications-for-relations.md

 that, because the author lacks familiarity with the design goals of the threading proposals.

-Adding a new rule, that causes notifications, forces users to change their notification settings again.
-In this case, if the user disabled pings for mentions, they will need to disable the rule manually again, if they did so to disable replies.
-In the transition period clients might not have a UI to do so.
+Adding a new rule that causes notifications, forces users to change their notification settings again.
+In this case, a user who disabled notifications for mentions (or set them to silent) may be surprised to suddenly start receiving noisy notifications for replies.
+Worse, in the transition period, clients might not have a UI to disable the new notifications.
-This is a risk with all push rule changes and since it allows for a much better control over what notifies you, the trandeoff should be acceptable.
+This is a risk with all push rule changes and since it allows for a much better control over what notifies you, the tradeoff should be acceptable.
 Many users disable mention based pings, because they
-[can be error prone](https://github.com/matrix-org/matrix-doc/pull/3517), but they may not actually had the intention to also disable notifications for replies, which should only trigger for actual replies to your messages.
+[can be error prone](https://github.com/matrix-org/matrix-doc/pull/3517), but they may not actually have intended to also disable notifications for replies, which should only trigger for actual replies to your messages.
 So for a significant chunk of people disabling mentions this should be an improvement.